Posted: 02/22/20 | February 22nd, 2020

 I studied abroad in Madrid in college.
 While I was there, I met some people who were English-language assistants and kept in touch with them after I returned home.
 I knew I wanted to take a gap year and travel after graduation, so I reached out to them and they told me about different programs I could apply for.

 I looked into a few, but the government program “Auxiliares de Conversación” was free and had good reviews, so I chose to apply to that one.
-It allows foreigners to visit and work as teaching assistants.
+It allows Americans and Canadians to visit and work as teaching assistants.
 You’ll be paired with a teacher and help the students learn English.
+(There are similar programs for people from other English-speaking countries as well).

 The application is quite daunting.
 It required an essay, two letters of recommendation, a lot of legal paperwork, and other forms.
 The essay I wrote was about a page long, essentially a letter of intent explaining why I was interested in the program and the qualities that make me fit for the position.